Hairum-Qureshi/mern-blog/MARKDOWN/toFix.md

 [] Deleting an account doesn't seem to delete your session and log you out

 - It seems to work fine if you create an account through Google, though

+[] The user bio markdown rendering needs some work